RobMal123/gaze-estimation-testing/README.md

 ## Credits & Attribution

-This project includes a modified version of [MobileGaze](https://github.com/yakhyo/gaze-estimation) by [yakhyo](https://github.com/yakhyo).
+This project is based on [MobileGaze](https://github.com/yakhyo/gaze-estimation) by [yakhyo](https://github.com/yakhyo), streamlined for inference with enhanced visualization.

 - **Original Repository**: https://github.com/yakhyo/gaze-estimation
 - **License**: See `gaze-estimation/LICENSE`
 - **Pre-trained models**: Available in the [releases](https://github.com/yakhyo/gaze-estimation/releases/tag/v0.0.1)

-The `gaze-estimation/` folder contains the MobileGaze codebase with minor modifications.
+The `gaze-estimation/` folder contains the MobileGaze codebase with modifications.
 The wrapper scripts (`run_gaze_estimation.py`, `setup.py`) and project documentation are original contributions.